nens/threedi-docs/source/test_build/_sources/i_checking_schematisations.rst.txt

 Here, one can also find the overview of the 18 checks that are performed.

 9) The performed checks are numbered 1 to 18.
 This number is called a *check_id*.
-10) Under sub-heading *Found following raster references*, there is a list with the rasters used in your model schematisation.
+10) Under sub-heading *Found following raster references*, there is a list with the rasters used in your schematisation.

 Further down in the log-file, the outcome of the *raster checker* for each raster is shown.